 When it comes time to book that flight, here's an insight into the popular Sydney-Melbourne domestic route:

-Just 8,000 Qantas Points (plus $38 in charges and taxes) nets you an Economy Classic Reward worth at least $195 – for reference, that's transferred from 16,000 Everyday Rewards points, which would alternatively give you $80 off at the checkout.
+Just 8,000 Qantas Points (plus $38 taxes and charges) nets you an Economy Classic Reward worth at least $195 – for reference, that's transferred from 16,000 Everyday Rewards points, which would alternatively give you $80 off at the checkout.

-Splurging 18,400 Qantas Points (plus fees and taxes) would land you a business class ticket which would otherwise cost $922 in cash.
+Splurging 18,400 Qantas Points (plus fees and taxes) would land you a business class ticket which, in this example, would otherwise cost $922 in cash.
 This is equivalent to 38,000 Everyday Rewards points, worth just $190 at the checkout.

 It's easy to visualise how transferring Everyday Rewards points to Qantas Frequent Flyer can get you a lot more value in flights, compared to getting a discount at the checkout.